 History of Divar Island

 It was once inhabited by people from old Goa who shifted from here after the disastrous plague.
-The Divar island was main pilgrimage center in those days and thousands of people visited Saptakoteshwara during the annual procession.
-The temple was moved out from the island after Muslim invasion in mid 14th Century.
-It was known as Porne Tirth means complete pilgrim spot.
+The Divar Island was the main pilgrimage center in those days and thousands of people visited Saptakoteshwara during the annual procession.
+The temple was moved out from the island after the Muslim invasion in mid 14th Century.
+It was known as Porne Tirth means a complete pilgrim spot.